Azure/fta-internalbusinessapps/appmodernization/containers-on-service-fabric/articles/containers-on-service-fabric-with-compose.md

   ![Screenshot](media/containers-on-service-fabric-with-compose/sf-compose031.png)

-> The storage account name needs to be unique, and only supports lowercase letters and numbers.
+> **Note:** The storage account name needs to be unique, and only supports lowercase letters and numbers.

 4. After the creation of the storage account, navigate to it, click on **Access Keys** and copy the first connection string.
 We will need it further on.